jbarlow83/PyPDF2/docs/user/comparisons.md

 PyPDF2 is a [free] and open source pure-python PDF library capable of splitting, merging, cropping, and transforming the pages of PDF files.
 It can also add custom data, viewing options, and passwords to PDF files.
-PyPDF2 can retrieve text and metadata from PDFs as well.
+PyPDF2 retrieve metadata from PDFs.

-## PyMuPDF and PikePDF

-[PyMuPDF] is a Python binding to [MuPDF] and [PikePDF] is the Python binding to [QPDF].

-While both are excellent libraries for various use-cases, using them is not always possible even when they support the use-case.
-Both of them are powered by C libraries which makes installation harder and might cause security concerns.
-For MuPDF you might also need to buy a commercial license.

 A core feature of PyPDF2 is that it's pure Python.
 That means there is no C dependency.
 It has been used for over 10 years and for this reason a lot of support via StackOverflow and examples on the internet.

+## pikepdf

+[pikepdf] is a Python binding to [QPDF], a well regarded C++ library for inspecting and correcting PDFs. pikepdf and PyPDF2 have feature sets that don't exactly - some tasks are easier in, some are easier in the other.

+pikepdf provides binary wheels for all common platforms to ease installation; however, users of less common platforms or those with security concerns about binary wheels may need  to compile the library from source. pikepdf is licensed under MPL2.

+## PyMuPDF

+[PyMuPDF] is a Python binding to [MuPDF].
+PyMuPDF is a powerful and feature-rich PDF library - one of the most capable open source PDF libraries.
+PyMuPDF also provides binary wheels, with the same drawbacks as mentioned for pikepdf.

+However, MuPDF is licensed under the highly restrictive AGPLv3 license; some users may need to consider a commercial license unless they intend to release their software under AGPLv3 as well.

 ## pyPDF